top of page

 Is 1280 a Good PSAT Score?

 Yes, 1280 is a good PSAT score, but this does not mean it is directly proportional to upcoming SAT exam scores or how well you will or won’t do.
-Although it is imperative to note, a 1280 PSAT score is above the national average.
+It’s important to note that a 1280 PSAT score is above the national average.

 What are the 1280 PSAT score percentiles?

-PSAT and SAT score percentiles may change every year, depending on how well the students have performed.
-However, 1280 manages to fall around the 90th percentile in PSAT score.
+PSAT and SAT score percentiles may change every year, depending on student performance.
+However, 1280 typically falls around the 90th percentile in PSAT scores.

 Does a 1280 qualify for National Merit?